firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/upload-button.md

 }
 ```

-Upload buttons uses `uploadRoot` and `namingPolicy` from [`FirebaseUIStorageConfiguration`](https://pub.dev/documentation/firebase_ui_storage/latest/firebase_ui_storage/FirebaseUIStorageConfiguration-class.html) to determine the location and file name of the uploaded file.
+`UploadButton` uses `uploadRoot` and `namingPolicy` from [`FirebaseUIStorageConfiguration`](https://pub.dev/documentation/firebase_ui_storage/latest/firebase_ui_storage/FirebaseUIStorageConfiguration-class.html) to determine the location and file name of the uploaded file.

 ## Showing upload progress